UK foreign minister Raab spoke to Iraqi leaders to urge deescalation of tensions

 Raab, who described Iranian military commander Qassem Soleimani as a “regional menace” and said he was sympathetic to the situation the United States found itself in, said he also planned to speak to Iran’s foreign minister.

 “There is a route through which allows Iran to come in from out of the international cold,” he told Sky News.
-“We need to contain the nefarious actions of Iran but we also need to deescalate and stabilise the situation.”
-(Reporting by Kylie MacLellan; Editing by Alison Williams)
+“We need to contain the nefarious actions of Iran but we also need to deescalate and stabilize the situation.”